tayferd/Tayferd/README.md

-## Speech therapist assistant turned backend dev.
+### Speech therapist assistant turned backend dev.
 I used to write IEPs — now I write Python.
 Still fixing problems nobody else wants to touch..

-##### Catch me building tools that make my job—and sometimes games or cyber experiments—easier.
-I didn't break into tech through a traditional route.
+##### I didn't break into tech through a traditional route.
 Instead, I built my own way in by solving real-world problems.

 ##### While experimenting with Fiverr and selling FASTAPI-based APIs (shoutout to Arjan), I was approached by a business that needed more than just an API—it needed a full data pipeline.
 I solo-engineered and now maintain a system that connects two CRMs with no shared keys, using 3–6 API calls per record to reconcile and transfer data accurately.